 If you suffer damages and share fault, your financial award will simply be adjusted to reflect your role in the accident.

 Be prepared for insurance companies and other parties to try to blame you for your accident, even if there is very little evidence to support those allegations.
 The more fault you share, the less money you’ll ultimately be able to recover.
+And, eventually, you won’t be able to receive any compensation at all.

 Hiring an attorney who understands these strategies and how to defend you will help you maximize your recovery.